-14 Unique Gift Ideas for Avid Travelers
+14 Unique Gift Ideas For Avid Travelers

 4. Lonely Planet Travel Books

-I'll admit I did not know much about Lonely Planet when I first discovered their top-ranked places to visit list book.
+I’ll admit I did not know much about Lonely Planet when I first discovered their top-ranked places to visit list book.
 But I LOVED it.
-Right away, I knew it was one of the best gift ideas for travelers out there.
+I knew it was one of the best gift ideas for travelers.

 And I am not even a huge traveler.
-I think they are the perfect books to own to look at all the places there are to travel when you are not traveling at the moment.
-I've used my books to plan my next big getaway.
+They are the perfect books to own to look at all the places to travel when you are not traveling.
+I’ve used my books to plan my next big getaway.

 Click here to check out their selection when you buy one for a friend.

-I know what you're thinking.
-What the heck does a 23&Me DNA kit has to do with travel?
+I know what you’re thinking.
+What the heck does a 23andMe DNA kit have to do with travel?
 Lots, my friend, lots!
 There is a new travel trend where people choose their destination based on their heritage.

-They find out what's in their their DNA and make their way back to their countries of origin to learn more about the culture from which they came.
-It's a pretty cool idea!
+Then, they find out what’s in their DNA and return to their countries of origin to learn more about the culture from which they came.
+It’s a pretty cool idea!
 I even wrote an article on the subject here.

-I actually purchased a few of these last year to give as gifts and not only were they enjoyed by the recipient, but they were enjoyed by the entire family as well when they got their results.
-Let them learn their heritage and make a trip of it!
+I purchased a few of these last year to give as gifts, and not only were they enjoyed by the recipient and the entire family when they got their results.
+So let them learn about their heritage and make a trip to it!

+23andMe: Exploring your heritage is so much fun, especially as Americans.
+Our country is such a melting pot of cultures and nationalities that you never know who your ancestors might have been!
+Even if you think you know your family tree inside and out, doing a DNA test could surprise you.
+I did my 23andMe DNA kit and found that I was 30% European!
+This was a surprise for me since both of my parents are definitely black.

-Click here to get a 23&Me kit as a gift.
+Click here to get a 23andMe kit as a gift.

 6. Travel Bluetooth Speaker

-Just because you're a traveler, does not mean you don't like to jam out on from time to time.
-There is nothing like enjoying music in the space you're in, whether it be at home or traveling abroad.
-For this reason, a portable Bluetooth speaker just makes sense.
+Just because you’re a traveler does not mean you don’t like to jam out occasionally.
+There is nothing like enjoying music in the space you’re in, whether at home or traveling abroad.
+For this reason, a portable Bluetooth speaker makes sense.

-I like the JBL Portable Bluetooth Speaker since it comes with a protective travel case.
-It's also waterproof and comes in many different colors to fit any personality (I personally LOVE the teal blue one).
-So pretty much, this Bluetooth speaker was made for traveling and being on the go.
+I like the JBL Portable Bluetooth Speaker since it has a protective travel case.
+It’s also waterproof and comes in many colors to fit any personality (I love the teal blue one).
+So, this Bluetooth speaker was made for traveling and being on the go.

 Click here to get one for a friend this year.